Arikato111/login-google-react__hackathailand/README.md

 ## Get started

-- Enter your `firebaseConfig` at `./src/firebase.js` $!important$
+- Enter your `firebaseConfig` at `./src/firebase.js` -- $!important$ --
 - `npm install`
 - `npm start`

 ## Inside it

 - antd
+- firebase
 - axios
-- firebase
+- @emotion
-- you can run `npm list` to show packages list
+- -- you can run `npm list` to show packages list --

 ## TODOs

-- No any TODOs, because I already forgot this code.
+- [x] No any TODOs, because I already forgot this code.